hkirk/swtafp-slides/slides/10/monads.md

 * A mapping in an elevated worlds between 'types'
     * using 'normal' functions
-* From category theory
-    * mapping between categories
 * They are structure preseving
     * e.g. `List<string> -> List<int>`

+note:

+From category theory
+    * mapping between categories

 ----